 A. Program Training Aim:

-The Stony Brook University Consortium Internship Program (SBU-CIP) is a two-member agency program that offers a 12-month doctoral internship in clinical psychology to qualified students in doctoral psychology programs.
-The member agencies include the Leonard Krasner Psychological Center (KPC), a psychology training clinic associated with the doctoral program in clinical psychology, Department of Psychology (College of Arts and Sciences); and the Mind Body Clinical Research Center (MB-CRC), an outpatient facility associated with the Department of Psychiatry & Behavioral Health (Stony Brook Medicine).
+The Stony Brook University Consortium Internship Program (SBU-CIP) is three-member agencies: the Leonard Krasner Psychological Center (KPC), a psychology training clinic associated with the doctoral program in clinical psychology, Department of Psychology (College of Arts and Sciences), the Mind Body Clinical Research Center (MBCRC), an outpatient facility associated with the Department of Psychiatry & Behavioral Health (Stony Brook Medicine), and the Stony Brook University Hospital (SBUH; Stony Brook Medicine), Long Island’s premier academic medical center and an academic hospital that provides general health services to the community, and which serves as the region’s only tertiary care center and Regional Trauma Center.

 The internship includes approximately 40 hours of training weekly, including didactics/clinical workshops, supervision (receiving and providing supervision to less experienced trainees), and administrative responsibilities, for a total of 2000 doctoral internship training hours.